mdabbous88/Stock-Analysis/README.md

 The code execution times have been significantly reduced significanly when the code is refactored.For the year 2017, the timing has been reduced from 0.864 (link: https://github.com/mdabbous88/Stock-Analysis/blob/main/Execution%20time%20of%202017_original%20code.png) seconds to 0.230 (resources.zip folder) for the year 2018, the timing has been reduced from 0.998 seconds (link: https://github.com/mdabbous88/Stock-Analysis/blob/main/Execution%20time%20of%202018_original%20code.png) to 0.229 seconds (Resources.zip folder).

-##3)Summary
+##3)Summary:
-1.a.The advantages of refactoring a code can be summarized as below -Faster code exection
+1.a.The advantages of refactoring a code can be summarized as below:
+-Faster code exection
 -Less memory space used
 -Less RAM required to execute the code